SimonDarksideJ/SimonDarksideJ.github.io.backup/Articles/Grabbing-Screenshots-in-ARFoundation.md

 ###  Placing solution

-In order to overcome these little complexities, we need to alter our implementation to address these limitations.
+To overcome these little complexities, we need to alter our implementation to address these limitations.
 Some by just coping with the setup of the device and some by sheer brute force.

 Rotating the quad to face the camera is fairly easy by simply forcing the Gameobject to face the camera like this: